symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Prerequisites
 *************

-- Finish :doc:`setup your workstation <../../getting-started/setup-workstation>`
+- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
-- NEM2-SDK or CLI
-- A text editor or IDE
-- An account with XEM
+- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 ************************
 Let’s get into some code